 The Aerospace segment is divided into two main markets.
-The first is the global aerospace original equipment manufacturers ("OEM") market, for which the Corporation produces landing-gear assemblies.
+The first is the global aerospace OEM market, for which the Corporation produces landing-gear assemblies.
 The second market is the aerospace aftermarket, for which the Corporation supplies replacement landing gear components, and also provides hydraulic system and landing gear repair and overhaul services.